 A continuum of interprofessional patient care in three settings Fitness Center, Emergent Hospital Care, Home Care

 Additional Initiatives to Support Interprofessional Collaboration and Education

 Provide faculty development funding to enhance interprofessional competence.

 Provide project funding to enhance interprofessional practice.

-Promote a speaker series of experts in healthcare collaboration to encourage attendance by other Colleges and Universities as well as healthcare providers.
+Promote a speaker series of experts in healthcare collaboration affiliated with the National Center for Interprofessional Practice and Education to encourage attendance by other Colleges and Universities as well as healthcare providers.

-Establish a calendar an off-campus speaker series locations to ensure convenience for the attendees, as well as networking opportunities, group exercises and appropriate accommodations.
+Establish an off-campus speaker series to ensure convenience for the attendees, as well as networking opportunities, group exercises and appropriate accommodations.

-To ensure maximum reach of the speaker series, and the student sessions, webcasting technologies will be integrated into each learning session allowing both recording for future student learning opportunities and live broadcast to leverage the largest possible audience at each session.
+To ensure maximum reach of the of the programming, web technologies will be integrated into each learning session allowing both recording for future student learning opportunities and live broadcast to leverage the largest possible audience at each session.

 About Joan K. Stout